Using Offline Data to Speed Up Reinforcement Learning in Procedurally Generated Environments: Conclusions

 \section{Conclusions}

-In this paper, we studied the potential of \textit{Imitation Learning} from offline data to improve the sample-efficiency and overall performance of on-policy RL algorithms in challenging PCG environments.
-We considered the setting of pre-training a policy using IL as well as concurrently optimising the policy with IL during online RL training.
-For this purpose, we collect demonstrations (buffers) with a variable quality, quantity and diversity belonging to different levels.
+\paragraph{Summary}In this paper we have studied the potential of IL from offline data to improve the sample-efficiency and overall performance of on-policy RL algorithms in challenging PCG environments.
+We have considered the setting of pre-training a policy using IL, as well as concurrently optimizing the policy with IL during online RL training.
+For this purpose, we collect demonstrations (buffers) belonging to different levels, with variable quality, quantity and diversity.
+We have shown that pre-training on offline demonstrations leads to a significant jumpstart in the performance, consequently improving sample-efficiency in many tasks, even when the provided demonstrations are far from optimal.
+Concurrently training the agent with IL and RL during the online training exhibits robust performance, being consistent for demonstrations of various quality.
+Overall, the best strategy is to combine and use IL for both pre-training and during the online training concurrently with RL.